Barbecue Chains Across America That Are Actually Worth Trying

 Caroline C./Yelp

-Bono’s Pit Bar-B-Q is a staple in the Southeast with more than 100 restaurants spread across nine states.
+Bono’s Pit Bar-B-Q is a staple in Florida, where it has at least 18 locations.
 Bono’s is best described by their slogan: “If you don’t see a pit, it ain’t legit.”
 The barbecue joint smokes all of their meat over a pit, making it one of the most authentic restaurants of its kind.
 With a jam-packed menu, there are so many incredible options to choose from, but Bono’s is best known for their fall-off-the-bone St. Louis style ribs.

 Rudy’s Country Store and BBQ